ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

-A more useful example where we use the reader monad to propagate a mapping from identifiers to boolean values in an interpreter for boolean formulas. note that the signature of `eval` is identical to `def eval(e: Exp): Map[String, Boolean] => Boolean`, that is, we curry `eval` to make it applicable to the reader monad.
+A more useful example where we use the reader monad to propagate a mapping from identifiers to boolean values in an interpreter for boolean formulas.
+Note that the signature of `eval` is identical to `def eval(e: Exp): Map[String, Boolean] => Boolean`, that is, we curry `eval` to make it applicable to the Reader monad.

 ```scala mdoc
 object ReaderExample2 extends ReaderMonadImp {